karmab/kcli/doc/index.md

   volumes:
    - /root/coco
 ```
-Look at the docker section for details on the parameters
+Look at the container section for details on the parameters

 ### plan's plan ( Also known as inception style)